LukeM1aa/milestone-project-one/README.md

 ## CSS Validation

-The [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to validate the CSS of the website.
+[W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to validate the CSS of the website.
 No errors found, 4 warnings caused by Google Fonts import CSS and CSS variables pointing to Google Fonts import CSS.

 <details>
 <summary>style.css</summary>